microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 ```PowerShell
 PS C:\> New-WinGetSource -Name "contoso" -ResourceGroup "WinGetPrivateSource" -Region "westus" -ImplementationPerformance "Demo" -ShowConnectionInstructions
 ```
-1. After the above has completed, copy and run the connection information provided for your newly created Windows Package Manager rest source to add it to your WinGet client.
+1. After the above has completed, copy and run the connection information provided for your newly created Windows Package Manager REST source to add it to your WinGet client.

-## Add manifests to the rest source
+## Add manifests to the REST source

-The Windows Package Manager rest source provides a hosting solution allowing you to add your Application Manifests to.
-After the creation of your Windows Package Manager rest source has completed, you'll need to add Application Manifests for your users to install from.
-Using the `Microsoft.WinGet.Source` PowerShell module, the [Add-WinGetManifest](.\PowerShell\Add-WinGetManifest.md) cmdlet will add new Application Manifests to your Windows Package Manager rest source.
+The Windows Package Manager REST source provides a hosting solution allowing you to add your Application Manifests to.
+After the creation of your Windows Package Manager REST source has completed, you'll need to add Application Manifests for your users to install from.
+Using the `Microsoft.WinGet.Source` PowerShell module, the [Add-WinGetManifest](.\PowerShell\Add-WinGetManifest.md) cmdlet will add new Application Manifests to your Windows Package Manager REST source.

 The `Add-WinGetManifest` PowerShell cmdlet supports targetting a specific *.json file, a folder containing multiple *.json files, or a folder containing *.yaml files.
 For more information on how to use this cmdlet, use the `Get-Help Add-WinGetManifest -Full` or visit the [Add-WinGetManifest PowerShell Article](.\PowerShell\New-WinGetManifest.md) in Docs.